dtrebilco/CSVDatabase/README.md

 ## Special tables

 ### Enum tables
-These tables are named starting with "Enum" and must have the column names Name, Value and Comment: eg:
+These tables are named starting with "Enum" and must have the columns: Name, Value and Comment
+eg:

 | Name Key| Value UInt8 | Comment |
 | ------- | ----------- | -----|